OWASP/DevGuide/03-Build/0x09-DataProtection.md

 With ASP.NET 2.0 and later, and with Java ???, it is possible to use secure string classes that protect against memory scraping attacks.

-However, in most programming languages, it is not possible to keep memory safe from memory scraping attacks, so the best advice is to ensure sensitive data is zeroed as fast as posible once the use for the sensitive
+However, in most programming languages, it is not possible to keep memory safe from memory scraping attacks, so the best advice is to ensure sensitive data is zeroed as fast as possible once the use for the sensitive

 ### Use prepared statements, parameterized queries, Active Record, ORMs, or data bindings

 As a developer, you should be familiar with the concept of SQL injection (TBA: link to Testing Guide).
-You can completely avoid SQL injection via the use of prepared statements (also known as paraneterized queries), Active Record data access pattern, or Object Relational Mapping engines (ORMs).
+You can completely avoid SQL injection via the use of prepared statements (also known as parameterized queries), Active Record data access pattern, or Object Relational Mapping engines (ORMs).

 All major platforms have support for one or more of these safer alternatives to dynamic queries.
 You should be using them unless you have a very specific requirement for dynamic queries, such as report writing.

 If you have to use dynamic queries, you are responsible for escaping data provided by end users, as this data can be both hostile or accidentally damaging to your database.

 NB: it is not possible to escape table names, SQL DDL (such as "ORDER BY", or "DESC" or "ASC", etc), and so on.
-If your dyanmic query relies upon user supplied input for this unescapable data, you should strongly validate that data, and review if you could use another data access mechanism, such as prepared statements or an ORM.
+If your dynamic query relies upon user supplied input for this unescapable data, you should strongly validate that data, and review if you could use another data access mechanism, such as prepared statements or an ORM.

 ## Unit or Integration Test Cases